-Jeff Aeling was born in 1958 in Iowa City, Iowa and currently resides in Kansas City, Missouri.
+Jeff Aeling (b.
+1958) currently resides in St. Louis, Missouri.
 His father was an Army physician during the 1950s and 1960s so the family moved from one hot spot to another when the Cold War dominated the American consciousness.
 His connection to nature came when the family was posted in Hawaii.

 In addition to painting absorbing landscapes images at his home studio in Kansas City, Missouri, Aeling recently concluded a monumental exhibition that took over two years to design and create.
 “The Layman’s Guide to the Passage of the Millennium” included over a hundred exquisite three-dimensional assemblages and paintings addressing the anxieties of contemporary culture.
 Aeling’s painting travels take him all over the southwest.
 He finds himself returning to particular areas that allow clear observations of the weather, atmosphere and the unobstructed lay of the land.